simgrid/simgrid/docs/source/application.rst

  - In some cases, you may want to replay an execution trace in the simulator.
 This trace lists the events of your application or of your workload, and your application is decomposed as a list of event handlers that are fired according to the trace.
-SimGrid comes with a build-in support for MPI traces (with solutions to import traces captured by several MPI profilers).
+SimGrid comes with a built-in support for MPI traces (with solutions to import traces captured by several MPI profilers).
 You can reuse this mechanism for any kind of trace that you want to replay, for example to study how a P2P DHT overlay